 Fixed

 Winery popularity: per-wine parsing instead of shared result.
-Refactored the winery cache to store raw HTML instead of the parsed popularity string.
+Refactored the winery HTML buffer to store raw HTML instead of the parsed popularity string.
 Each wine now gets its own popularity ranking from the winery page — previously, all wines from the same winery shared the first wine's ranking (e.g. all 5 Colin-Morey wines returned "487th" instead of their individual ranks).

 Tests